Dynamics of parafermionic states in transport measurements: Quasiparticle poisoning and three-level telegraph noise

 The steady state obtained with the parameters stated in Fig.~\ref{fig:QJedgeCurr} yields probabilities $0.17, 0.44$ and $0.39$ for the charge sectors $\tilde{q}=0,1$ and $2$, respectively, which fits well the example in Fig.~\ref{fig:QJedgeCurr}.
-By increasing the fractional rate $\Gamma_{e/3}$ we find that $\Gamma_{e/3}\approx0.02\Gamma$ is an approximate upper bound for the three-level telegraph behaviour to remain observable assuming a time averaging window of $t_{\rm avg}=0.1$ $\mu$s.
-This corresponds to a coupling strength $\eta_{e/3}$ three times the one used in Fig.~\ref{fig:QJedgeCurr} and we show an example of the related current evolution in App.~\ref{app:poison}.
+By increasing the fractional rate $\Gamma_{e/3}$ we find that $\Gamma_{e/3}\approx0.02\Gamma$ is an approximate upper bound for the three-level telegraph behaviour to remain observable assuming a time averaging window of $t_{\rm avg}=0.1$ µs.
+This corresponds to a coupling strength $\eta_{e/3}$ three times the one used in Fig.~\ref{fig:QJedgeCurr}, and we show an example of the related current evolution in App.~\ref{app:poison}.
 For stronger poisoning rates, it becomes difficult to distinguish the current signal of the $\tilde{q}=0$ sector from noise.
 A clear observation of the three-level telegraph noise relies indeed on both a sufficient signal-to-noise ratio, and on the fact that all charge sectors must be populated for sufficiently long times with respect to the poisoning time.
 An exhaustive analysis of the necessary conditions to observe the three-level telegraph noise is beyond our scope, given the non-trivial dependence of the system dynamics on all the physical parameters.
-We can, however, identify important qualitative features; in general, the signal integration time and the choice of the bias voltage of the lead are instrumental to achieve a sufficiently large signal-to-noise ratio, whereas the temperature, FQH edge voltage and FQH gap concur in determining the poisoning rates, and thus the occupation of the different charge sectors.
+We can, however, identify important qualitative features; in general, the signal integration time and the choice of the bias voltage of the lead are instrumental to achieve a sufficiently large signal-to-noise ratio, whereas the temperature, FQH edge voltage and FQH gap concur in determining the poisoning rates and thus the occupation of the different charge sectors.

 From our numerical results, we conclude that if the poisoning rate $\Gamma_{e/3}$ is weak compared to the measurement rate $\Gamma$ $\left(\Gamma_{e/3} \lesssim 0.02\Gamma\right)$, the current signal will jump between all three levels that correspond to the different charge sectors $\tilde{q}$, given that the voltage is tuned appropriately (see Fig.~\ref{fig:QJandLBcurr}).
-On a time scale that is long compared to the poisoning time (and thereby also the measurement time) the signal will therefore show a three-level telegraph noise behaviour.
+On a timescale that is long compared to the poisoning time (and thereby also the measurement time) the signal will therefore show a three-level telegraph noise behaviour.
+We emphasise that this behaviour is a strong signature of PFs unlikely to be confused with trivial alternatives such as Andreev bound states.